isobarbaric/Teenfaucis/README.md

 ### How to Run Teenfaucis
 After cloning this particular repository, to run this repository, you must delete the ``news_channels`` directory for the project to run without errors.

-If an IDE is being used, this can be done through the IDE itself, however, if not, then the following commands can be used to remove the ``news_channels`` directory using the terminal :
+If an IDE is being used, this can be done through the IDE itself, however, if not, then the following commands can be used to remove the ``news_channels`` directory using the terminal (ensure that you are in the directory where the project was cloned):

 for Linux, Windows, and Mac:
 ```
-cd FILE_PATH/Teenfaucis
+cd Teenfaucis
 rm -r news_channels
 ```